SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 #### posessive

+Posession is a grammatical feature category encoding posession.
 »⟮A posessive⟯« is ⟮＿a grammeme＿⟯ indicating ⟮posession⟯.
 Posessives may be encoded via lexemes or inflectional/derivational morphemes.
 Inflectional morphology instantiating a posessive is genitive/posessive case.